-A fun and slightly educational PC game for two players, written by R.Wills in C#.
+A fun and slightly educational PC game of "tactical arithmetic" for two players, written by R.Wills in C#.

 the NumberPeeps through the mazes of arithmetic avoiding the traps and